-The best passwords are easy to remember and hard to guess.
+The best passwords are easy to remember but hard to guess.
 If your user can picture it in their head and no one else can, it’s a good password.
-That’s why the ability to use special characters is great but enforcing them isn’t.
+That’s why the ability to use special characters is great but actually enforcing them isn’t.

 Passwords that force the use of special characters become hard to remember and are more likely to be written down.
 Best practice is to restrict the common passwords and their variations to encourage creativity.